jpdery/moobile-core-doc/Source/Classes/Control/ListItem.md

 ### setImage(image) {#setImage}

 Sets the image using either a string or a `Moobile.Image` instance.
-When provided with a string, this methods creates a `Moobile.Image` object and assign the given string as its source.
+When provided with a string, this method creates a `Moobile.Image` object and assign the given string as its source.

 #### Parameters: